kirstvh/BioCCP.jl/README.md

 Symbol    | Short description
 ---------------- | -----------------
- *n*       |  Total number of modules in the design space *r*     |  The number of modules per design
+ *n*       |  The total number of modules in the design space *r*     |  The number of modules per design
  *m*        | The number of times each module has to be observed (default = 1) in the sampled set of designs *p*   (\*) |  Probability distribution of the modules

 >  (\*)
 >  *When exact probabilities are known*, define your custom module probability/abundance vector or load them in the notebook from an external file.
->  *When probabilities and/or their distribution are unknown*, you can either:
+>  *When probabilities and/or their distribution are unknown*, the user can either:
  > >  1) Assume the probabilities of all modules to be equal (uniform distribution), or
  > >  2) Assume the module probabilities to follow *Zipf's law*, specifying the ratio p<sub>max</sub>/p<sub>min</sub>, or
  > >  3) Assume the histogram of the module probabilities to behave like a *bell curve*, specifying the ratio p<sub>max</sub>/p<sub>min</sub>